rhoni-team/clean_text_rhoni/README.md

 ```

-The `class BaseCleanText` has the following methods:
+The `BaseCleanText` class has the following methods:

 * `transform_to_lowercase(text)`: Converts the input text to lowercase.